GHOST-Aram/api-testing/README.md

 ```
 npm install
 ```
 That's it.
 We have a development and test environment ready for us to work on.
-Let's move to step 2 and create a simple Node API using and Express.
+Let's move to step 2 and create a simple Express API.

-## 2. Create a simple Node API.
+## 2. Create a simple Express API.
 Because you already know how to create an API with Node and Express, we will go through this step quickly so we can start working on why you are here.

 Run the following command on your terminal to install Express and it's types.